 Isn’t eating lots of meat bad for the planet?
-And it’s not fair on the animals - they have rights too.
-But a lot of farmers would go broke if we stopped buying meat, which would be bad for our economy.
+Plus, what about animal rights?
+That said, a lot of farmers would go broke if we stopped buying meat, which would be bad for our economy.
 Hmmm… this is tricky…

 Should we eat animals?